- Persia, Shiraz, Timurid period, 1410–11

 The foreground of the miniature that illustrates this poem shows Bahram Gur admiring the seven pavilions, which have vaulted domes.
 The princesses, each of whom represents one aspect of love, are shown sitting under these domes.

-The Arts of Islam, exhibition catalogue, The Arts Council of Great Britain, London (Hayward Gallery), 1976, p.
-337
+The Arts of Islam, exhibition catalogue.
+London: The Arts Council of Great Britain (Hayward Gallery), 1976, p.
+337.

 New York 1999

-“Only the Best”.
-Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue, Katharine Baetjer e James David Draper (eds.) – New York (The Metropolitan Museum of Art), 1999, p.
-70-71, no. 32, colourpl.
+Katharine Baetjer and James David Draper (eds.), 'Only the Best'.
+Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue.
+New York: The Metropolitan Museum of Art, 1999, p.
+70–1, no. 32.

 Un jardín encantado.
-Arte islámico en la Colección Calouste Gulbenkian, exhibition catalogue, Madrid (Fundación Santander Central Hispano), 2001, p.
-78-79, no. 24, colourpl.
+Arte islámico en la Colección Calouste Gulbenkian, exhibition catalogue.
+Madrid: Fundación Santander Central Hispano, 2001, p.
+78–9, no. 24.